toladata/TolaTables/datasources/README.md

 #Your Apps readme
 In order for the tolatables to read the your apps urls, the tolatables admin must paste a way to find your apps urls.
 To accomplish this in your readme put a line for the tolatables admin to paste in the tola/urls.py .
+For testing purposes you will have to do it manually.
 It should look something like:

-url(r'YOUR_APP/', include('datasources.YOUR_APP.urls')),
+url(r'YOUR_APP/', include('YOUR_APP.urls')),

+Additionally the admin will need to put the name of the app in the base.py file.
+For testing purposes you will have to do that manually.
+The base.py is contained within: tola/settings

 #static files
 Goes in datasources/YOUR_APP/static/